ebaender/windowman/README.md

 # windowman

-Scripts for Authotkey 2 to improve Microsofts's lackluster Window Manager experience.
+Scripts for Authotkey 2 to extend Microsofts's lackluster Window Manager experience.
 Still in development and not recommended to use in this state, but might be a useful reference for your own scripts.

 ## Features
 - Center and Resize windows to preconfigured dimensions on demand